pgjdbc/www/download.md

 	added to the J2SE release.
 * JDK 1.6 - JDBC4.
 Support for JDBC4 methods is not complete,
 	but the majority of methods are implemented.
+* JDK 1.7 - JDBC41.
+Support for JDBC4 methods is not complete,
+	but the majority of methods are implemented.
-* JDK 1.7, 1.8 - JDBC41.
+* JDK 1.8 - JDBC42.
 Support for JDBC4 methods is not complete,
 	but the majority of methods are implemented.

 ***